chitrangad/Python_Search_App/README.md

 Enter search string or phrase.
 The app does an 'OR' search for multiple words.
 Search is conducted both on file names and the content.
 Following information is returned:
-- Total number of hits across all the documents.
+- Total number of documents with the string.
-- Top n documents where the search is successful along with the relative score based on relevance.
+- Search score based on string location and occurrence.
 - Total time taken to perform the search.

-It's not possible to return hits for individual documents as the indexes are stored cumulative for the entire set.
+It's not possible to return hits for individual documents as the indexes are stored for the entire set.

 ## Interface and Output
 ```